 Data Use in Afterschool Systems Requires Investments in People and Process

-Afterschool systems and their funders are looking to data to answer questions about effectiveness and quality improvement.
-However, in this field, meaningful and actionable data are limited and staff turnover is high.
-Chapin Hall researchers leveraged the experiences of afterschool system staff, administrators, and other stakeholders in nine cities to identify strategies to build their capacity for data use.
+Afterschool systems and their funders are looking to data to answer questions about program quality, youth participation, and program effectiveness.
+However, in this field, meaningful and actionable data are limited.
+Chapin Hall researchers leveraged the experiences of afterschool system staff, administrators, and other stakeholders in nine cities to identify strategies to build their capacity to use data to improve their systems.

 Chapin Hall conducted a four-year qualitative study of the data use in afterschool systems in nine cities.
 Each partner site was also participating in the Wallace Foundation’s Next Generation Afterschool System-Building Initiative.
 The nine cities were Baltimore, MD, Denver, CO, Fort Worth, TX, Grand Rapids, MI, Jacksonville, FL, Louisville, KY, Nashville, TN, Philadelphia, PA, and Saint Paul, MN.

 Chapin Hall conducted site visits and interviews with key stakeholders, observed selected training and meetings related to data use, analyzed city documents, and attended cross-city grantee meetings.

 What We Found

 Context matters.
 Afterschool systems varied in what data they collected because of differences in city priorities, funding, and afterschool system goals.
 However, in general, afterschool systems invested in data systems to:

 - Understand program supply and demand, quality, and effects on youth

 - Manage programs and make decisions about program quality